Azizkhaled/NLP-Concepts-and-Transformers/README.md

   - Long text solution: Window Partitioning
   - Applying window method using Pytorch

+### 5. Named Entity Recognition
+Here, we discover how to perform Entity Recognition with Spacy, and how to extract a single entity of interest.
+[NER.ipynb](https://github.com/Azizkhaled/NLP-with-Aziz/blob/main/NER.ipynb)

 ## NLP Projects:
 ### 1. Movie Reviews Classification
 In this project we use the Rotten Tomatoes dataset from Kaggle.
 We try to classify it into one of 5 classes; (negative, somewhat negative, neutral, somewhat positive, and positive).